-Professor Walley joined the Denison Department of Cinema in 2005.
-He teaches courses in cinema studies, including Film Aesthetics and Analysis, History of Cinema, Theory of Cinema, and seminars in avant-garde/experimental cinema, screenwriting, and the horror film, and film aesthetics, among others.
+Dr. Walley teaches courses in cinema studies, including Film Aesthetics and Analysis, History of Cinema, Theory of Cinema, and seminars in avant-garde/experimental cinema, the horror film, and film aesthetics, among others.
 He has also taught courses in 16mm filmmaking and screenwriting.

 His primary research interest is avant-garde or experimental film, a form of cinema radically opposed to the aesthetics and politics of mainstream cinema, and more closely aligned with avant-garde and modernist art than traditional filmmaking.
-He has published extensively on this subject, and particularly on a branch of avant-garde film known as “expanded cinema,” which refers to works that alter or abandon the familiar materials, forms, and spaces of conventional filmmaking.
+He has published extensively on this subject, and especially on the subject of “expanded cinema,” which refers to works that alter or abandon the familiar materials, forms, and spaces of conventional filmmaking.
 These include film and video installation, live performances using film projection, and moving image works that cross boundaries between cinema and other art forms.

-Professor Walley’s other interests include the history of film theory, documentary, the horror film, the ontology (nature and definition) of cinema, the critical and theoretical discourses of filmmakers as artists, the effects of technological changes on film production and cinematic visual style, and the psychology of cinematic perception.
+Dr. Walley’s other interests include the history of film aesthetics, the horror film, the ontology (nature and definition) of cinema, the critical and theoretical discourses of filmmakers as artists, the effects of technological changes on film production and cinematic visual style, and the psychology of cinematic perception.